MirageNet/Mirage/doc/docs/guides/scene-loading/network-scene-loader.md

 **ServerLoadScene**
 1. Sets `ServerLoading = true` and stores the `TargetScene`
-2. Loops over all connected players, marks them as not ready, and sends a `SceneMessage`
+2. Loops over all authenticated players, marks them as not ready, and sends a `SceneMessage`
 3. Loads the scene on the server
 4. In host mode, calls `PrepareToSpawnSceneObjects` and marks the local player as ready
 5. Sets `ServerLoading = false` and calls `SpawnSceneObjects`